AikidoSec/safe-chain/README.md

 ### Malware Blocking

 The Aikido Safe Chain works by running a lightweight proxy server that intercepts package downloads from the npm registry and PyPI.
-When you run npm, npx, yarn, pnpm, pnpx, bun, bunx, uv, `pip`, or `pip3` commands, all package downloads are routed through this local proxy, which verifies packages in real-time against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.
+When you run npm, npx, yarn, pnpm, pnpx, bun, bunx, uv, pip, pip3 or poetry commands, all package downloads are routed through this local proxy, which verifies packages in real-time against **[Aikido Intel - Open Sources Threat Intelligence](https://intel.aikido.dev/?tab=malware)**.
 If malware is detected in any package (including deep dependencies), the proxy blocks the download before the malicious code reaches your machine.

 ### Minimum package age (npm only)

 For npm packages, Safe Chain temporarily suppresses packages published within the last 24 hours (by default) until they have been validated against malware.
 This provides an additional security layer during the critical period when newly published packages are most vulnerable to containing undetected threats.
 You can configure this threshold or bypass this protection entirely - see the [Minimum Package Age Configuration](#minimum-package-age) section below.

-⚠️ This feature **only applies to npm-based package managers** (npm, npx, yarn, pnpm, pnpx, bun, bunx) and does not apply to Python package managers (uv, pip, pip3).
+⚠️ This feature **only applies to npm-based package managers** (npm, npx, yarn, pnpm, pnpx, bun, bunx) and does not apply to Python package managers (uv, pip, pip3, poetry).

 ### Shell Integration